JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.14
 	- Adds the`chance` parameter to most commands.
+	- Adds a new setting to allow the dedicated server to directly execute commands (other mods may need this).
 	- Changes the `vegetation_add` and `vegetation_reset` to work with all vegetation when ids are not given.
 	- Changes the map coordinates to be x,z,y instead of x,y,z (like in many commands).
 	- Changes the map coordinates to show free fly position.